-Otrack is the whole school progress tracking system.
-A software that allows a teacher to track an individual pupil's progress, either measured against their own ability or the cohort.
-A simple colour coded system with statements that are the learning objectives.
-The statements are largely based on the National Age-Related Expectation, can be bespoke or use other educational organisations quality measure standards i.e. the ISEB.
+OTrack is the whole school progress tracking system.
+OTrack is a software that allows a teacher to track an individual pupil's progress, measured against the National Curriculum age related objectives.
+A simple colour coded system relating to four levels is used to track and judge each child.
+The statements are largely based on the National Age-

+Related Expectations, however, some are bespoke or use other educational organisations quality measure standards i.e. the ISEB.
 Refer to the Reporting, Recording and Assessment policy for more details.